 Victory Day in Ukraine

 May 9 is a Victory Day and a national public holiday in Ukraine.
-While May 8 is an official Day of Remembrance and Reconciliation in the Second World War, so as to pay tribute to those who didn’t see the end of the global conflict.
+While May 8 is an official Day of Remembrance and Reconciliation in the Second World War.
 Ukraine honors the memory of the Second World War victims, along with nations of Europe and the United States.

-It is a memorable day when all Ukrainians honor the heroic feat of the Ukrainian people, their outstanding contribution to the victory over the Anti-Hitler Coalition in World War II together with the other nations of the Soviet Union, people express respect, solidarity, and honor to all fighters against Nazism.
-Ukrainians never forget those who fell on the fields of battle and didn’t live until the memorable Victory Day.
+It is a memorable day when all Ukrainians honor the heroic feat of the Ukrainian warriors, their outstanding contribution to the victory over the Anti-Hitler Coalition in World War II together with the other nations of the Soviet Union.
+People express respect and solidarity to all fighters against Nazism.
+Ukrainians never forget those who fell on the fields of battle and didn’t live to see the Victory Day.

-At dawn on June 22, 1941, fascist Germany and its allies (Italy, Hungary, Romania, Finland) treacherously attacked the Soviet Union, without presenting any claims, without declaring war.
+At dawn on June 22, 1941, fascist Germany and its allies treacherously attacked the Soviet Union, without presenting any claims, without declaring a war.
 It was an unprecedented blow of 190 divisions, about 3,000 tanks, more than 43,000 guns and mortars, about 5,000 aircraft, up to 200 ships.
 The Great Patriotic War of the Soviet people against the German fascist aggressors began.
-The first cities which were bombed by German aviation Vitebsk, Kovno, Zhitomir, Kiev, Sevastopol.
+The first cities which were bombed by German aviation were Kiev, Vitebsk, Kaunas, Zhitomir, Sevastopol.
 Ukraine with its enormous raw materials resources and fertile lands became the epicenter of the battles.

 World War II Museum in Kiev

-Among my Kiev private tours, I have a tour of World War II Museum.
+Among my Kiev private tours is a tour of World War II Museum.
 That one is one of my favorites.
 I’ve been interested in this topic since my school years.

-Each year on the May 9 and since 2017 on May 8 hundreds of Kievans and guests of the city visit the National Museum of the History of Ukraine in the WWII.
+Each year on May 9, and since 2017 on May 8, hundreds of Kievans and guests of the city visit the National Museum of the History of Ukraine in the WWII.
 We never forget.
 We remember.